 Often an individual will be charged under both state and federal laws so when you are charged with these additional offenses related to a child pornography charge it can increase your sentence even more.

 Penalties for Federal Child Pornography Offenders

-The different charges of and related to child pornography carry very serious penalties.
+Child pornography charges carry very serious penalties.
 An individual who has a conviction of knowingly possessing child pornography faces as many as 10 years in prison.
 However, if the minor in the image is younger than 12 years old, that sentence jumps to as many as 20 years in prison.